 - How do I make it accessible?

-- How do I style it to look the same in all browsers?
+- How do I style it to look consistent across browsers?

 Conclusions